Focus bikes was founded in 1992, headed up by cyclocross World Champion Mike Kluge.

 Across the range, there are Donna models which are designed to cater for female riders.
 These come with narrower bars and women’s saddles.

-The Focus Paralane is an endurance road bike designed for all-day rides, on tarmac as well as gravel.
-To demonstrate their commitments to this, Focus specs the Paralane with disc brakes only and every order comes with a pair of mudguards designed for easy fitting to the frame.
+To demonstrate their commitment to staying comfortable in all weathers, Focus specs the Paralane with disc brakes only and every order comes with a pair of mudguards designed for easy fitting to the frame.

 Cable routing is kept internal, and RAT (rapid axle technology) is used to combine stability and lateral stiffness on a floating axle which makes wheel changes quick.

 As per the other models, the Pressfit 30 bottom bracket is repeated, as is the Stable Stiffness Per Size (SSPS) approach which sees each frame – stiffness and weight in particular – designed around the appropriate size.

 For those seeking an extra boost, there is an also a Focus Paralane2 electric, with a 25oWh battery mounted on the downtube.